Laura Fuentes

 Watch this video to see the magic happen for yourself!

-2. Allow the sauce to cool down to room temperature before refrigerating in an airtight container for up to 3 days.
+Allow pumpkin pasta to cool down to room temperature before storing it in an airtight container in the fridge for up to 3 days.
+If you store pasta and sauce in separate containers, the pasta will preserve its texture better.

 homemade pumpkin pasta in a white plate topped with cheese.